ybyzek/theniledev-examples/authz-python/README.md

 This example uses Python and the NILE REST API to demonstrate authorization features in Nile in the following workflow:

-- List rules
+- List policies
-- Create a new rule that denies the user access to instances of the type `SkyNet` (organization is provided in the request)
+- Create a new policy that denies the user access to instances of the type `SkyNet` (organization is provided in the request)

   ```json
   {